umbraco/UmbracoDocs/14/umbraco-cms/extending-cms/property-editors/package-manifest.md

 * `alias` The alias of the editor, this must be unique, its recommended to prefix with your own "namespace".
 * `name` The name visible to the user in the UI, should also be unique.
 * `editor` Object containing editor configuration (see below).
-* `isParameterEditor` enables the property editor as a macro parameter editor can be `true`/`false`.
 * `prevalues` Configuration of editor prevalues (see below).
 * `defaultConfig` Default configuration values (see below).
 * `icon` A CSS class for the icon to be used in the 'Select Editor' dialog: e.g. `icon-autofill`.
 * `group` The group to place this editor in within the 'Select Editor' dialog.
 Use a new group name or alternatively use an existing one such as `Pickers`.
-* `defaultConfig` Provides a collection of default configuration values, in case the property editor is not configured or is using a parameter editor, which doesn't allow configuration.
+* `defaultConfig` Provides a collection of default configuration values, in case the property editor is not configured which doesn't allow configuration.
 The object is a key/value collection and must match the `prevalues` fields keys.

 ### Editor